 Conference 2026

-Our new format for 2026, which incorporates four interconnected 90-minute webinars hosted in June, July, September, and November, offers a recurring opportunity for all those involved in the design and delivery of energy and other essential infrastructure to engage with the UK engineering contracting community.
+Our new format for 2026 incorporates four interconnected 90-minute webinars hosted in June, July, September, and November, offering a recurring opportunity for all those involved in the design and delivery of energy and other essential infrastructure to engage with the UK engineering contracting community.

 Register Now